k8snetworkplumbingwg/multus-cni/README.md

 # systemctl restart kubelet
 ```

-### Configuring Pod to use the CRD/TPR network objects
+### Configuring Pod to use the CRD network objects

 1. Save the following YAML to pod-multi-network.yaml.
 In this case flannel-conf network object acts as the primary network.
 ```